oxidecomputer/amd-apcb/DESIGN.md

 * Creating a new group
 * Deleting a group from APCB
+* Resizing a group
-* Inserting an entry into a group
+  * Inserting entry into group
+  * Deleting entry from group
 * Querying/modifying existing tokens in entry (by token_id and entry type (Bool, DWord etc))
   * Hardcode and check: unit_size = 8
-* Deleting entry from group

 # Modification actions that need to be supported